 All notable changes to this project will be documented in this file.

 The first number of the version is the year.
 The second number is incremented with each release, starting at 1 for each year.
-The third number is when we need to start branches for older releases (only for emergencies).
+The third number is for emergencies when we need to start branches for older releases.

 You shouldn’t ever be afraid to upgrade

 structlog if you’re using its public APIs and pay attention to

 Whenever there is a need to break compatibility, it is announced here in the changelog and raises a

 DeprecationWarning for a year (if possible) before it’s finally really broken.

 You cannot rely on the default settings and the